ebruchez/public/Predictions.md

 - Number of cars on the road in the US is reduced by 50% compared to 2015 levels.
 - Merger/bankruptcy of large car manufacturers due to the reduced market for vehicles.
 - Cities start reclaiming and repurposing roads and unused parking lots.
-- Most people don't own a car.
+- Most (more than 50%) people don't own a car.
-- It is reasonable to most young people (at least in a certain area, say California) to completely avoid getting a driver license and never learn how to drive.
+- It is reasonable to most young people (at least in a certain area) to completely avoid getting a driver license and never learn how to drive.
 - Some public roads are closed to vehicles with human drivers.

 Trucks are also an obvious target for self-driving technology as they drive long distances.
 Here are a few milestones:

 - Demonstration of self-driving 18-wheeler for long highway drives (such as CA highway 5).
 Daimler has just revealed a [limited concept in May 2015](http://www.huffingtonpost.com/2015/05/07/self-driving-truck_n_7225490.html).
+See also [Self-Driving Trucks Are Going to Hit Us Like a Human-Driven Truck](https://medium.com/basic-income/self-driving-trucks-are-going-to-hit-us-like-a-human-driven-truck-b8507d9c5961).
 - Commercial availability of self-driving 18-wheeler for long highway drives (such as CA highway 5), still requiring a driver in the cab for supervision, entering and existing highways, and local driving.
 - First law against self-driving trucks passed in a US state, under the pressure of truckers.
-- First law against self-driving trucks passed in a non-US country or state (for example Europe), under the pressure of truckers.
 - Repeal of such laws after legal battles.
 - Fully automated self-driving 18-wheeler able to do end-to-end trips.